The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Results from LVK O3 and O4a observing runs

 where $\hat{\mathcal{C}}_{S,w}^{IJ}(f_1, f_2)$ is the covariance matrix defined in Eq. \eqref{Cov_weight_t}, and $\mathcal{C}_S^{\rm model}(f_1, f_2,\theta)$ is the predicted covariance from a given population model with population parameter $\theta$ and it acts as the template of the covariance matrix. $\mathcal{A}$ sets the overall scaling of the covariance matrix, and its value depends on the choice of the model template.
 We exclude the diagonal terms ($f_1 = f_2$) from the summation, as they correspond to the auto-power components, for which $\hat{\mathcal{C}}_{S,w}^{IJ}(f_1, f_1)$ acts as a biased estimator of the true covariance structure due to noise.

-The parameter $\mathcal{A}$ depends on the merger rate and its evolution.
 We fix all parameters to their fiducial values and vary only $M_{\mu}$ in the case of ABHs and $M_{c}$ for PBHs.
-We vary $\mathcal{A}$ to compare the structure of the covariance matrix, which is independent of the overall merger rate.
 In Fig. \ref{fig:Max_Like}, we plot the most likely value of the spectral covariance between frequencies 25 Hz and 30 Hz, $\mathcal{A_{\rm min}}\times\mathcal{C}_{S}^{\rm model}(25,30)$, corresponding to the values of $\mathcal{A}$ that minimizes $\chi^{2}_{\rm model}$ ($\mathcal{A}_{\rm min}$) as a function of $M_\mu$ (ABH) and $M_{c}$ (PBH).
-The most likely value shows modest dependence on the mass distribution parameter, especially for the ABH population.
-However, the PBH models, in general, show higher values when compared to the ABH models.
+The most likely value shows modest dependence on the mass distribution parameter for the ABH population.
+The most likely values of PBHs, in general, show higher values when compared to the ABH models.